mozilla/GSOC2020/APPLICATION-GUIDE.md

 it probably requires.
 If you've overlooked formatting errors or template residue in your application, what does that say about your code?

-* Suggest that hard work and enthuisasm can overcome a complete absence of demonstrated ability or relevant experience.
+* Suggest that hard work and enthusiasm can overcome a complete absence of demonstrated ability or relevant experience.
 While you may be willing to work hard, people with experience work hard too, so this argument does not hold a lot of water.